A number of studies are being undertaken to inform the emerging Vale of Aylesbury Local Plan

 Consultants (Jacobs) were commissioned to assess the transport impact of the emerging local plan proposals for the districts within Buckinghamshire, comprising Aylesbury Vale, Chiltern, South Bucks and Wycombe.
 This report covers the first phase of work which primarily focuses on the identification of transport related issues in the Aylesbury Vale area to inform the development of potential mitigation options.
 There are three scenarios for Aylesbury Vale - a "Do- Minimum" (DM) model run (essentially a base line reference case); and two "Do Something" (DS1 & DS2) forecast scenarios - DS1 includes a new settlement location at Haddenham and DS2 includes a new settlement location at Winslow.
 The report refers only to selected model outputs (Plots).
 Appendices 1& 2 included all outputs from the model (county wide).
-Comments on this document are invited alongside the draft plan consultation - follow this link for the online comments form.
+Comments on this document are invited alongside the draft plan consultation.

 The second stage of work may include further model runs with refinements to the development scenarios and transport schemes to mitigate development impacts and contribute to the final submission